keboola/developers-docs/extend/common-interface/config-file.md

 the encrypted values must always be stored in *Stack Parameters*, because ciphers are not transferable between regions (i.e. an encrypted value is only usable in the region in which it was encrypted).

 As with configurations, the encrypted values must be prefixed with the hash sign `#`.
-However, unlike in KBC configurations, you **have to encrypt values manually via the API** -- they will not be encrypted automatically when you store *Stack Parameters*!
+However, unlike in Keboola configurations, you **have to encrypt values manually via the API** -- they will not be encrypted automatically when you store *Stack Parameters*!
 When using the [encryption API](https://keboolaencryption.docs.apiary.io/#), provide only the `componentId` parameter (using `projectId` or `configId` will make the cipher unusable).